 SML TLK is an online publication featuring ten interviews with Portland creatives.
-I developed a theoretical basis for my work and set out to demystify the archetype of the Artist and to illustrate the pragmatic aspects of creative practice.
 I gathered over 15 hours of audio which was transcribed, edited, and paired with photographs.
 These finished interviews have been published digitally to reach a wide audience and to be shared for free.
 They show studio environments, artifacts and tools, as well as portraits.
 SML TLK is a publication which is meant to empower and communicate the importance of self initiated creativity for the well being and health of our communities.

 Leo is a Portland band who has been putting in work and really developing their sound.
 They wanted to release a few tracks and make a shirt to get their music and brand into the public.
 The title track Stopping to Start drove the concept, design, and visual language.

 Here are some examples of posters that I have made for some of my favorite Portland bands.
 These posters show a mix of hand and vector illustration, typographic treatments, and unique color pallets.

 Brand ID, Web Design.

 Tredr is a fictional company based on the idea of collaborative consumption which uses points instead of money.
 This was a second year design project incorporating logo design, branding, and a brief style guide.
 Tredr is an online store specializing in men’s boots which are classified by style and size.
 Members can send in their boots in exchange for points which can in tern be cashed in for new swag.